-- At Mount Mercy, 99 percent of traditional undergraduate students receive some form of aid from Mount Mercy University or the government.
+- 99 percent of traditional undergraduate students receive some form of aid from Mount Mercy University or the government.

 - According to average Midwest tuition and fees costs as reported by College Board, Mount Mercy's tuition and fees are $2,000 less than other private four-year colleges.